Lombiq/Helpful-Extensions/Readme.md

 ## Project Description

 Orchard module containing some handy extensions (e.g. filters for Projector).
+Note that this module has an Orchard Core version in the [dev branch](https://github.com/Lombiq/Helpful-Extensions/tree/dev).

 ## Extensions